Dolphin behavior and conservation

 • Fresh water is a rare and precious commodity in the Tuamotu Islands.

-• Drugs are strictly forbidden.
+• Drugs are strictly prohibited.

 WHAT DOES THE VOLUNTEER DO ON A DAY-TO-DAY BASIS?